Simply Say – supporting someone you know

 Below, you can find some suggestions about how to support someone who has experienced pregnancy loss.

-We also have a set of ‘Simply Say’ resources, including an animation and infographics that you can share on social media, stories from women and their partners, and a downloadable leaflet with more detailed information.
+We also have a set of ‘Simply Say’ resources, including an animation and infographics that you can share on social media and stories from women and their partners.
+You might find the leaflet Someone You Know helpful too.

 If you would like to get involved in our #SimplySay campaign, take a photo of yourself holding up a sign with a comment tagged #say or #dontsay and share it with us on Facebook.